pchrszon/splc2020-artifact/README.md

 This will instantiate three models in the `build/bench` directory:

 - 2 stations, 1 file
-- 3 stations, 1 files
+- 3 stations, 1 file
 - 3 stations, 2 files

 Subsequently, the generated PRISM models can be checked using the `bench.sh`